 The choice of treatment depends on the underlying cause and severity of the condition, ensuring that the approach is both effective and tailored to the individual’s needs.

-Complications of apnea
+Complications of apnoea

-Complications of Obstructive Sleep Apnea (OSA) |
+Complications of Obstructive Sleep Apnoea (OSA) |

 Daytime fatigue |